 The law defines the amount that a poor person 'needs to live on'.
 If he has no income at all, then State welfare meets the whole of this need.
 However, if he already has a small income from another source, the amount of State welfare he is given is reduced so that it only just tops up his income to what 'the law says he needs to live on'.
 Capital in excess of £3,000 is deemed to give rise to an income.
 If he has between £3,000 and £8,000 of capital, the amount of State welfare he receives diminishes from the full amount 'the law says he needs to live on', down to zero.
 Above £8,000, his capital is deemed to generate more than enough income for him to live on.

 The amount of income £8,000 is deemed to generate is about one thousand times what it would actually yield if I were to leave it sitting in my bank account.
 With careful investment I might squeeze out of it one hundredth of its deemed yield.
 The fact remains that it cannot possibly yield, within an order of magnitude, what it is deemed to yield.
-This means only one thing: the intent is that the poor person should live off their own capital until it drains down to £3,000 at which point full State welfare is reinstated.
+This means only one thing: the intent is that the poor person should live off his own capital until it drains down to £3,000 at which point full State welfare is reinstated.